mattbruv/snes-fighter/README.md

 So in the worst case, the boundaries of the screen for fighters will be +/- 32 pixels of blank space on both sides of the screen to prevent sprite graphical glitches.
 This leaves `256 - 32 * 2` = `192` pixels, or 75% of screen space for the fighters (again, worst case).
 in 16x16 mode, the worst case would be 87.5% screen space.

+## ROM Size
+It doesn't seem like ROM size is going to be an issue, and it looks like I will be able to at least use up to 4MB if needed, so I'm not too worried about this for now.

 ## VRAM Partitioning